Hapoel HaDarom Tel Aviv F.C.: History

 In the 1937 Palestine Cup, Hapoel HaDarom defeated Maccabi Avshalom Petah Tikva 5–2 in the Quarter-finals and qualified for the Semi-finals, where they faced Maccabi Tel Aviv.
 Hapoel HaDarom upset Maccabi Tel Aviv with a 2–1 victory, to set a meeting with its parent club, Hapoel Tel Aviv in the final.
-The victory was assisted by a punishment issued to the senior Maccabi Tel Aviv squad for boycotting Maccabi's match against Aris Thessaloniki in April 1937.
-Due to the punishment, Maccabi had to field its youth team for the match.
-In the final, Hapoel HaDarom were defeated 0–3 by Hapoel Tel Aviv.
+The victory was assisted by a penalty imposed on the senior Maccabi Tel Aviv squad for boycotting Maccabi's match against Aris Thessaloniki in April 1937.
+Due to the penalty, Maccabi had to field its youth team for the match.
+In the final, Hapoel HaDarom was defeated 0–3 by Hapoel Tel Aviv.

-After the Israeli Declaration of Independence, the club had reformed at the beginning of the 1957–58 season, and was placed in Liga Gimel.
+The club reformed at the beginning of the 1957–58 season and was placed in Liga Gimel.
 At the end of the 1959–60 season, Hapoel HaDarom were promoted to Liga Bet, the third tier of Israeli football at the time, after they finished at the top four of the Promotion play-offs for Liga Gimel clubs.
-In 1961, a mixed team of Hapoel HaDarom and Hapoel Kiryat Shalom played in a training match against the Israeli national team, in which they lost 0–8.
-The two clubs merged prior to the 1961–62 season, to form Hapoel HaDarom Kiryat Shalom, a name which was used until the 1963–64 season, in which it was dropped and Hapoel Kiryat Shalom continued as a separate club in the following season and onwards.
+In 1961, a mixed team of Hapoel HaDarom and Hapoel Kiryat Shalom played in a training match against the Israel national team, in which they lost 0–8.
+The two clubs merged prior to the 1961–62 season, to form Hapoel HaDarom Kiryat Shalom, a name used until the 1963–64 season, after which it was dropped and Hapoel Kiryat Shalom continued as a separate club from the following season.